“Let’s go around.” Elren grabbed his arm. “No need to watch.”

 Rylan nodded but couldn’t pull his eyes away.

 The whines of the dog became a wet gurgle as a big flatback lizard dragged it into the flooded ditch and stood on its throat.
 The black, hexagonal scales along the lizard’s spline rustled as its muscles flexed.
+The narrow walls of the shaded alley magnified each sound.

 The splashing quieted.
 The small, furry shape beneath the surface went still as the lizard’s front legs held it firm.
 The flatback turned to Rylan, its yellow tongue flicking out to taste the air, a curious look in its dead, glassy eyes.